An end-to-end generative diffusion model for heavy-ion collisions

 To explicitly demonstrate the performance of DiffHIC, the ratios of observables, comparing the generative model to traditional simulations, are shown in Fig.~\ref{fig:ratio}.
 From left to right, the number of particle correlations involved increases, as indicated by the different color {regions}.
 These ratios are close to unity, indicating the validity of DiffHIC.
-Although the model precision decreases systematically as the number of correlated particles increases, it is to some extent anticipated since our simulations are limited by the spectrum resolution of \(64 \times 64\).
+Although the model precision decreases systematically as the number of correlated particles increases, it is to some extent anticipated since our simulations are limited by the spectrum resolution of \(64 \times 64\)\footnote{The choice of a 64$\times$64 grid resolution was driven by a careful balance between computational efficiency (GPU memory constraints) and physical fidelity (sufficient to accurately characterize particle spectra).
+While this resolution provides a robust foundation for our current analyses, we expect that finer resolutions could potentially yield improved precision, especially for higher-order correlations, because it captures finer details of the particle distributions.} .
 A higher-resolution model would capture more details of the heavy-ion dynamics.
 Similar issues also exist in the high-$p_T$ region and peripheral collisions, where effective pixels of the spectrum reduce significantly.
 Another limitation is the model may struggle in other systems with different collision energies, especially for high-order fluctuations and correlations.
 Nonetheless, improvement should be achieved by training a model with better resolution.
 Given the efficiency and flexibility of DiffHIC, fine-tuning our trained model in the new dataset or retraining a specific model is also a possible solution.

 \sect{Conclusions and Outlook} In this {Letter}, the state-of-art generative model (DiffHIC) is for the first time trained to generate the final particle spectra, from event-by-event initial entropy density profiles.
 While being capable of capturing the two-dimensional distribution in the momentum space accurately, as an end-to-end model, DiffHIC speeds up the numerical simulations by a factor of roughly $10^5$, compared to the traditional approach.
 Consequently, DiffHIC alleviates time and resource concerns.
-The DifHIC model aims to be applicable to high-precision experimental measurements, establishing a solid theoretical foundation for interpreting observables based on a huge amount of collision data, particularly in relation to the fine structures present in the systems.
-These include features such as nuclear deformation and the equation of state in the QGP.